MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-dynamic-content-multiple-languages.md

 #### Adding inline conditions and predefined dynamic text to content block

 In the previous scenarios we have been working with conditions added to content variations in the content block.
-However, to reduce the number of variations and facilitate the administration, we'll now add [inline conditions](real-time-marketing-personalize-inline-conditions.md) in country variations that will be checking a contact’s language against each of the language options.
+However, to reduce the number of variations and facilitate the administration, we'll now add [inline conditions](real-time-marketing-personalize-inline-conditions.md) in country variations that will be checking a contact's language against each of the language options.
 The following example shows the check for the English language.

 > [!div class="mx-imgBorder"]
 > ![Add inline conditions to content block for contact's language as per their country](media/real-time-marketing-add-inline-condition-to-content-block.png "Add inline conditions to content block for contact's language as per their country")